 This is the most basic bathroom amenity you can offer.
 Guests expect to find travel-size toiletries in any standard hotel, but they’re totally blown away when they get the same service at a vacation rental.

-You can start out by mounting soap and shampoo dispensers on the shower wall, and even go the extra mile by offering hair conditioner, body lotion, toothpaste and mouthwash.
+You can start out by mounting soap and shampoo dispensers on the shower wall and even go the extra mile by offering vacation rental toiletries such as hair conditioner, body lotion, toothpaste, and mouthwash.

 Invest in towels that will make your bathrooms look beautiful and your guests clean, dry and warm.